 Gabi Rosu, Managing Partner at Roweb, shares his journey: his entry into the team, the initiation of the first projects, a glimpse into the online landscape two decades ago, the backstage complexity of one of Roweb’s enduring projects (Tourpaq), and his transformative shift from software development to software architecture, business development, training, and technical consulting.

 For you, how did the Roweb story begin?

-This happened in 2000 when the Internet started to become a buzzword for the entire world.
+This happened in 2000 when the Internet become a buzzword for the entire world.
 Many technologies used then were at their “early ages”, just like us.
 Though there were many things we had to discover and learn, sometimes on the go, we managed to independently create our first online platform (ITTradeOnline) that worked for many years and was, in the beginning, a source of income.
-Today, as you can notice, we still refer to it as our point of reference.
+As you can notice, we still refer to it as our point of reference today.

 How different is the first project you worked on compared to the ones you are developing today with the team?

 I joined the Roweb team when there were only 3 people: Razvan, Viorel and Cristi.
 That’s how I started working at ITTradeOnline – an online trading platform for IT equipment.
 This was the project where I learned, as I said above, what this online era of the Internet means.

 The tools used then, classic ASP, HTML and CSS, were the ancestors of those that are still used now.
 Things are so different now when any application is online (including applications established as desktop, such as Microsoft Office applications).

 The projects we are currently developing for clients have almost nothing in common with those back then.
 The technologies used now are built specifically for the cloud, scalability and speed.
 Their goal is to make this digitization process easier and the result more user-friendly.
 Today, digital transformation is the subject that owners are primarily interested in because it helps them not only to differentiate themselves in the market but, above all, to adapt to changes quickly.